 Adoption of IoT technology in the healthcare sector

 Various IoT devices such as wearable smart watches, wellness tech devices, etc are being used to collect and track crucial patient health data to improve wellness through IoT technology.
 One of the brightest possibilities for the use of IoT in the healthcare sector is telemedicine.
 It will aid in supporting activities such as patient data record keeping, accessing reports from multiple locations remotely, etc.

 As already discussed, AI/ML technologies are being used in various IoT products such as smart homes, smart voice assistants, telemedicine, wearable health and wellness devices, predictive maintenance systems in the industry etc.

 Every IoT product development company today is increasingly looking at leveraging AI and ML in IoT product development.
-Areas such as healthcare, smart Agriculture and others need exactly this.
-Therefore, the future of integration of AI/ML with IoT is quite bright.
+Areas such as healthcare, smart Agriculture, and others need exactly this.
+Therefore, the future of the integration of AI/ML with IoT is quite bright.